gzmkobe/Neural-Translation-Machine/README.md

 1. Add dataloader
 2. Bleu score
 3. Self-attention
+4. Multiple layers in encoder and decoder
+5. Without Attention
+6. Bean Search
-4. Play around the original data with respect to tokenization
+7. Play around the original data with respect to tokenization